-NOTE: Students are responsible for finding out the date and time of their final exam once the schedule is posted by the Exams Office.
-Conflicts or problems with the scheduling of the final exam must be reported directly to the Exams Office, not to the instructor.
+NOTE: Students are responsible for finding out the date and time of the final exams once the schedule is posted by the Examinations Office.
+Conflicts or problems with the scheduling of the final exam must be reported directly to the Examinations Office, not to your instructor.